hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Use cases</summary>

 - NACL:
-	- Because of its management overhead (4 sets of rules for each communication),
+	- Because NACL are stateless and ephemeral ports are thousands, to manage the overhead of NACL rules is very high:
+		- A single Communication involves 4 individual sets of rules
+		- We should think to "allow" traffic for every "ephemeral" ports on Client Inbound and Outbound rules and,
+		- We should think to "allow" traffic for every "ephemeral" ports on Destination Inbound and Outbound rules as well
 	- They tend not to be used all that much generally in production usage (Security Groups are preferred)
 	- They're used when we have an explicit deny that we would like to add (E.g., an IP @ we were attacked from)
 - NAT Instance: